 - 1. Log in to the Autonomous Identity UI as an administrator. - 2.
-On the Autonomous Identity UI, click the Administration icon. - 3.
-Click Data Sources. - 4.
-Click the Add data source button. - 5.
-In the Add Data Source dialog box, click JDBC, and then click Next. - 6.
-In the JDBC Details dialog box, enter a human-readable name for your JDBC files. - 7.
+On the Autonomous Identity UI, click the Administration icon > Data Sources > Add data source > JDBC > Next. - 3.
+In the JDBC Details dialog box, enter a human-readable name for your JDBC files. - 4.
 Select the Sync Type.
 The options are as follows: - Full.
 Runs a full replacement of data if any. - Incremental.
 Adds new records to existing data. - Enrichment.
 Adds new attributes to existing data records. - Delete.
-Delete any existing data objects. - 8.
+Delete any existing data objects. - 5.
 For Connection Settings, enter the following: - a.
 Database Username.
 Enter a user name for the database user that connects to the data source. - b.
 Database Password.
 Enter a password for the database user. - c.
 Database Driver.
 Select the database driver.
-Options are: Mysql, Postgresql, and Oracle. - d.
-Datbase Connect String.
-Enter the database connect string to the data source. - 9.
-Click Add Object, and then select the data source file. - a.
-Click Applications, enter the path to the APPLICATIONS table.
-For example, select from APPLICATIONS. - b.
-Click Assignments, enter the path to the ASSIGNMENTS table.
-For example, select from ASSIGNMENTS. - c.
-Click Entitlements, enter the path to the ENTITLEMENTS table.
-For example, select from ENTITLEMENTS.
+Options are: - Oracle - Mysql